Let's Get Technical

 Hello guys, Bryan here.
 So I have struggled mightily with writing this post and I'll try to explain why.
 I guess I have to tell you what the blog post is first.

 Today I'm writing about technical questions you might want to consider asking your photographer although I absolutely believe you should never ask your photographer technical questions.
 Don't get me wrong you are the customer, and whatever you want to know to feel comfortable hiring a photographer you have the right to ask.
 However I don't know that most of my couples understand the answers I give them.
-In spite what I think of the question it comes up a lot and I always wonder why they would want to talk about lenses and resolution rather than they pictures they want and how I plan to get them.
+In spite of what I think of the question it comes up a lot and I always wonder why they would want to talk about lenses and resolution rather than the pictures they want and how I plan to get them.
 So I'm going to use this blog post to document our commonly used equipments well as to point out what technical information you can use without becoming a camera geek.

 There are a couple of wrinkles to this question but let's concentrate on the basic stuff first.
 So this is a basic lens description:

 I won't hire photographers that don't own 2.8 or faster lenses; and I specify own, not rent.
-There are photographers that rent equipment; for some of my studio engagements my clients rent equipment.
+There are photographers that rent equipment; heck for some of my studio engagements my clients rent equipment.
 The issue becomes what if the equipment suddenly becomes unavailable?
 Or it arrives broken or damaged.
 This happens far too often and you shouldn't have to suffer this calamity on your wedding day.

 Meanwhile the 70-200mm 2.8 let's you shoot portraits from a distance, never having to be on top of the couple.
 The picture below probably looks like I could touch the couple but I'm about 50 feet from them.
 This is what good lenses give you.